Are you wondering how to pack for a move?

 If any appliances are staying in the house, clean them well to ensure you get your deposit back or sell the property.

 Go room by room to see what items you are going to want in your new place.
+If you have some items that you don’t use often and need only once or twice a year, consider renting a storage unit instead of taking everything along.

 Consider what you haven’t worn in a while and either donate, sell or throw away depending on the condition.